 Cryptomator Hub depends on Keycloak, an open-source identity and access management solution.
+That means, Hub manages access to your vaults whereas Keycloak manages users, groups, and authentication.
 In the Setup Wizard, you will have the option to choose between deploying Keycloak alongside Hub or specifying an URL to an existing Keycloak installation.

-21.4 Reverse Proxy
+19.3 Reverse Proxy